CMPSC-580-Allegheny-College-Spring-2024/own-project-hayleepierce/project_proposal.md

 TODO: Summarize your work and outline future steps needed to complete to take the project to the next stage (for example, if you were to continue with this project in 600/610).
 You must also address ethical implications of your project, especially as pertains to the public release or use of your software or methods.
 ```

+Due the the results stated above, my next steps include investigating other sentiment analysis models.
+I plan to look for other pre-trained BERT models that are not trained on any specific type of data.
+I also plan to look at SentiWordNet, as the study done by Alaparthi and Mishra [2021] yeilded promising results [5].
+If I find that these (and any other models I happen to find) do not produce adequate results, I will most likely use TextBlob, as it was the best of the three tested by this prototype.

+After I decide on a model for sentiment analysis, I then need to implement my process of data gathering and processing.
+This process will use methods of web scrapign and text mining, as well as utilize the Beautiful Soup Python library.

+Finally, a user interface will need to be developed, which will be done using Flask.
+The interface will allow the user to add new sources, remove old ones, and view the scores of all the added sources.

 ## References